harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 The first two lines are type specifications for the function, so they are not relevant for this post.
 Let's look at the rest of the function definition.

 There are two function definitions with identical names.
-It is a syntactic sugar to separate pattern matching cases into multiple clause function definition.
+It is a syntactic sugar to separate pattern matching cases into multiple clause function.
 In fact, the above function definition is equivalent to the following code:

 {% highlight elixir %}
 @spec random(t) :: element | no_return